seyon99/AI-Caption-Generator/README.md

-# Image-Classifier
+# AI Image Caption Generator

 ## About
-A RESTful web service to generate image captions using a Convolutional Neural Network (CNN).
+A REST API to generate image captions using a Convolutional Neural Network (CNN).
+With a few trivial modifications (which depend on the use case), this code can be reused in an Android application if needed.

 ## Technologies Used
   - Kotlin